Amna Al Qubaisi: Formula E test

 Al Qubaisi was one of nine female drivers to take part in a test session on 16 December 2018, after the first round of the 2018-19 Formula E Season at the Ad Diriyah ePrix on a street circuit in Diriyah, Saudi Arabia.
 She drove for Envision Virgin Racing in an Audi-powered Formula E car in an initiative by the FIA Women in Motorsport Commission.
 It came less than six months after women were legally allowed to drive in Saudi Arabia for the first time.

 Formula Regional

 Al Qubaisi took the place of her sister Hamda for the Barcelona round with Prema Racing, in the 2022 Formula Regional European Championship.

 F1 Academy

 Al Qubaisi driving for MP Motorsport at the Red Bull Ring during the 2023 F1 Academy season.

-In 2023, Amna signed with MP Motorsport in the newly launched all-female F1 Academy championship.
-She ended the season with 2 wins and placed 6th.
+In 2023, Al Qubaisi signed with MP Motorsport in the newly launched all-female F1 Academy championship.
+She ended the season with two wins and placed sixth.
 For 2024, she re-signed with MP and joined the Red Bull Academy Programme to represent RB Formula One Team.
 She finished the season placing 15th.

+Porsche Carrera Cup

+In 2026, Al Qubaisi signed with Team Jebsen to participate in the Porsche Carrera Cup Asia, the first female to do so.